Repost from 2015-2016. Edited, updated, and corrected.

 I am sure you have seen the bumper sticker I am not Perfect Just Forgiven.
 The Christian driver of the car is warning you ahead of time that he plans to drive like a non-Christian.
 As he cuts you off in traffic or changes lanes without a blinker, remember, he is not perfect, but he is forgiven.
 I am quite sure that there are no perfect people.
 I have met some great examples of human character, but given enough time, they will always show that their feet are made of clay.
 In the human realm, perfection does not exist, and it seems quite clear to me that perfection does not exist in the spiritual realm either.

 I have battled with perfectionism most of my adult life.
-Coupled with an obsessive-compulsive personality, the end result is that I have often set an impossible standard of living for myself.
+Coupled with an obsessive-compulsive personality, the result is that I have often set an impossible standard of living for myself.
 I crave order and structure.
 I demand answers.
 The TV has to be perfectly centered on the entertainment center.
 All of the cables must be hidden away so no one can see them.
-When I go to the doctors office or the store, I am quick to point out crooked signs.
-Polly laughs as I try to straiten out these hanging monuments to human laziness and imperfection.
-I am the type of person who people would love to have clean their house but can’t stand to be there while I am doing it because it would drive them crazy.
+When I go to the doctor’s office or the store, I quickly point out crooked signs.
+Polly laughs as I try to straighten out these hanging monuments to human laziness and imperfection.
+I am the type of person whom people would love to have clean their house but can’t stand to be there while I am doing it because it would drive them crazy.
 I am the one person in America who still has the receipt from the lifetime-warranted $4.00 can opener purchased 5 years ago.
 Any of my six children will tell you that they have heard their father say to them countless times, everything has a place.
 That, and the Bruce Gerencser classic, do it right the first time.